João Cerqueira

 • Clinical trials

-João José Cerqueira (JJC) is associate professor of neurology (with habilitation) and course director at the School of Medicine and principal investigator at ICVS/3B’s research institute, University of Minho, in Braga, Portugal.
-He is also head of the neuroimmunology clinic at Hospital de Braga and medical executive director of the 2CA – Braga, a Clinical Academic Centre fully devoted to clinical research and the number one site for clinical trials in Portugal.
+João José Cerqueira (JJC) is full professor of neurology at the School of Medicine and principal investigator at ICVS/3B’s research institute, University of Minho, in Braga, Portugal.
+He is also head of the neuroimmunology clinic at Hospital de Braga and medical director of the 2CA – Braga, a Clinical Academic Centre fully devoted to clinical research.
 João’s research focuses on determinants and treatment of poor cognitive function, particularly in neuroimmune disorders.
-He is the author of more than 90 peer reviewed papers, with more than 2500 citations (h index 26).
-His work has been funded by Portuguese Science Foundation, European Union, BIAL Foundation and BIOGEN.
-He co-supervised 5 PhD and 6 Master students.
+He is the author of more than 120 peer reviewed papers, with more than 7000 citations (h index 40).
+His work has been funded by Portuguese Science Foundation, European Union, BIAL Foundation, BIOGEN, 2CA and Paeonia Foundation.

 Add Your Heading Text Here